 Not that I had much time to just bask in it all.
 I had to fulfill requests for press and publicity pieces to help get word of the teams’ successes to the masses.
 Despite the club having over 100 members, volleyball was not a high profile sport at Exeter.
 We were always fighting for our share of attention and support.
 We needed to use any and all success to help boost our standing in the athletics community there.

-As I documented in my Coaching Log entries over the course of the season, everything I did was aimed at preparing the women for just that level of competition (well, aside from Northumbria and Durham).
-I wasn’t surprised that they were able to put in a respectable performance against those teams.
+As I documented in my Coaching Log entries over the course of the season, everything I did was to prepare the women for just that level of competition (well, aside from Northumbria and Durham).
+It was no surprise to me that they put in a respectable performance against those teams.
 My thought was that 5th or 6th was probably a realistic expectation.
-I think the whole team, myself included, would have been quite pleased with that kind of result.
+The whole team, myself included, would be quite happy with that kind of result if it came to pass.
 After all, just two years prior the they were in Division 2.
 Wrapping my head around the idea that we finished as the 3rd best team in the U.K. is still a challenge.

 As for the men…

 In the case of the men, I had low expectations.
 Only three players returned from the prior year.
 I expected them to struggle to even make it to the Round of 16.
 They had a lot of things go their way to get them in to Final 8s.